-- Often have no symptoms - Can live with an infection for decades without feeling sick - · Can usually be successfully treated with medications
+- · Often have no symptoms - Can live with an infection for decades without feeling sick - · Can usually be successfully treated with medications

-How would someone know they have Hepatitis C?
+How would you know if you have Hepatitis C?

 The only way to know if someone has Hepatitis C is to get tested.
 Doctors use a blood test to find out if a person has ever been infected with Hepatitis C.